-Our contract with one of our five largest clients, AVIVA, to provide business process outsourcing services grant AVIVA the option to require us to transfer our facilities at Sri Lanka and Pune to this client.
-On January 1, 2007, AVIVA exercised its call option requiring us to transfer the AVIVA Sri Lanka Facility to AVIVA effective July 1, 2007.
-Effective July 1, 2007, we will lose all revenue generated by the AVIVA Sri Lanka Facility and this will negatively impact our revenues and result of operations.
-For fiscal 2006, AVIVA Sri Lanka Facility accounted for 3.3% of our revenue and 4.6% of our revenue less repair payments.
-For the nine months period ended December 31, 2006 AVIVA Sri Lanka Facility accounted for 1.7% of our revenue and 2.7% of our revenue less repair payments.
-If the option to transfer the AVIVA Pune Facility is exercised, we will be required to transfer the AVIVA Pune Facility to AVIVA on or after December 31, 2007 and we lose all revenue from AVIVA.
-For fiscal 2006 and fiscal 2005, AVIVA Pune facility accounted for 6.5% and 5.1% of our revenue and 8.9% and 8.4% of our revenue less repair payments.
-For the nine months period ended December 31, 2006 AVIVA Pune Facility accounted for 5.5% of our revenue and 8.5% of our revenue less repair payments.
-This loss of revenue would have a material impact on our business, results of operations, financial condition and cash flows, particularly during the quarter in which the options take effect.
+Our contracts with one of our five largest clients, AVIVA, to provide business process outsourcing services grant AVIVA the option, exercisable at AVIVA's election, to require us to transfer the relevant projects and operations of our facilities at Sri Lanka and Pune to this client.
+On January 1, 2007, AVIVA exercised its call option requiring us to transfer the Sri Lanka facility to AVIVA effective July 2, 2007.
+We completed the transfer of Sri Lanka facility to AVIVA with effect from July 2, 2007.
+Effective July 2, 2007, we lost all revenues generated by the Sri Lanka facility and this has negatively impacted our revenues and result of operations.
+For fiscal 2007, 2006 and 2005, the Sri Lanka facility accounted for 1.9%, 3.3% and 1.1% of our revenue, respectively, and 3.0%, 4.5% and 1.7% of our revenue less repair payments, respectively.
+If the option to transfer the Pune facility is exercised, we will be required to transfer the AVIVA Pune facility to AVIVA on or after January 1, 2007.
+We have agreed with AVIVA.
+AVIVA may give us notice to exercise its call option regarding the Pune facility at any time on or after October 1, 2007.
+We have agreed with AVIVA to cooperate with them in conduct of their due diligence of Pune facility and have appointed a transfer manager to facilitate a smooth transfer of the Pune facility.
+For fiscal 2007, 2006 and 2005, the Pune facility accounted for 5.2%, 6.5% and 5.1% of our revenue, respectively, and 8.3%, 8.8% and 8.4% of our revenue less repair payments, respectively.
+This loss of revenue would have a material impact on our business, results of operations, financial condition and cash flows, particularly during the quarter in which the option takes effect.

 We may in the future enter into similar contracts with other clients, in which case we would be subject to risks similar to those described above.